 Economic situation Problems despite great potential

 However, the investment climate is poor.
-Mozambique offers little legal certainty and there is a lack of infrastructure, a reliable energy supply and a well-trained workforce.
+Mozambique offers little legal certainty and there is a lack of infrastructure and well-trained workers.